Skip to main navigation Skip to search Skip to main content

 Research Interests

-My research group focuses upon DNA replication, replication stress and replication-associated DNA damage.
-The aim of our work is to understand how these processes take place within the context of the nucleus in healthy cells and in ageing-related disease such as cancer and progeroid syndromes.
+My research group focuses upon DNA replication, replication stress and replication-associated DNA damage and repair.
+The aim of our work is to understand how these processes take place within the context of the nucleus in healthy cells, and in ageing-related disease such as cancer and progeroid syndromes.

 I have experience of working with a wide range of techniques for studying the dynamics of DNA replication.
 Such techniques include immunofluorescence microscopy, chromatin isolation, DNA fibres, replication foci formation, alkaline gel electrophoresis, affinity chromatography and cell viability assays.